RJPenic/rna-ss/tutorials/rasp-03-pknot_detect.md

 ## Sequence featurization
 Another thing we have to define is how are we going to featurize the RNA sequence.
 Raw RNA sequence tokens mean nothing to the model so we need to find a way to present them in a numerical form.

 Simplest way to do this is to utilize [one-hot encoding](https://en.wikipedia.org/wiki/One-hot).
-We are going one-hot encode each nucleotide into a vector of 5 elements.
+We are going one-hot encode each nucleotide into a vector of 5 elements (4 for standard nucleic bases and 1 for all other symbols) and then concatenate these nucleotide representations into a longer vector which will serve as sequence vector representation which will be fed into the model.

 Let's show how the described featurization works on a simple example:
 ```